drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.

-Further efforts to develop the discovered peptide inhibitors did not succeed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/problems-peptide-based-antagonists-1c5e62e9'><i class='fa fa-play' aria-hidden='true'></i></button>Further efforts to develop the discovered peptide inhibitors did not succeed.
 Novartis came to the conclusion that they were "by no means drugs".
 The peptide-like molecules were shown to have very poor activity in cellular assays.
 At this stage, looking for non-peptidic inhibitors using a de novo design strategy might be the way to discover useful compounds with good cellular activities.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer